Skip to content

 We’ve only survived through the goodness of our neighbours, funny texts from family, the joy of processed food, and a dazzling display of sunshine which has been keeping spirits on the positive side.
 (But mainly from the goodness of our neighbours.
 And painkillers.)

 It’s Maundy Thursday, so Swedish Easter celebrations have already kicked off.
-Just like Swedish Christmas that can last from mid-Dec to mid-Jan, the Swede’s like to extend this celebration too.
-Maundy Thursday involves the kids dressing up as Easter witches and I think, going around door knocking exchanging handmade Easter cards for candy.
-Not too sure about this, so let’s see if the door bell rings soon.**
+Just like Swedish Christmas, which can last from mid-Dec to mid-Jan, the Swedes like to extend this celebration too.
+Maundy Thursday involves the kids dressing up as Easter witches and, I think, going around door-knocking and exchanging handmade Easter cards for candy.
+Not too sure about this, so let’s see if the doorbell rings soon. **

-For our family at least, Good Friday includes meat-free delicacies that are award-winning.
-Saturday morning, the Easter Bunny no wait, the Easter Rooster arrives, we eat kale soup for lunch, then feast on a bevy of traditional food, all part of the Easter Buffet.
-And then, Sunday has already arrived and it’s time to eat some type of very tasty lamb for dinner.
+For our family, at least, Good Friday includes award-winning meat-free delicacies.
+Saturday morning, the Easter Bunny arrives.
+No wait, the Easter Rooster arrives.
+We eat kale soup for lunch and then feast on a bevy of traditional food, all part of the Easter Buffet.
+And then, Sunday has already arrived, and it’s time to eat some type of very tasty lamb for dinner.

-I started to get confused about what happens when, as they celebrate things here on the ‘eve’, not on the ‘day’.
-I called my mother-in-law who offered all the right advice and shared some simple recipes.
+I started to get confused about what happens when they celebrate things here on the ‘eve’, not on the ‘day’.
+I called my mother-in-law, who offered all the right advice and shared some simple recipes.

 These are not our children, but they did look just as cute.